-- 1. Reply false if term < currentTerm (§5.1) - Reply false if log doesn't contain an entry at prevLogIndex whose term matches prevLogTerm (§5.3) - 3.
-If existing entries conflict with new entries, delete all existing entries starting with first conflicting entry (§5.3) - 4.
-Append any new entries not already in the log - If leaderCommit > commitIndex, set commitIndex = min(leaderCommit, last log index)
+- 1. Reply false if term < currentTerm (§5.1) - Reply false if log doesn't contain an entry at prevLogIndex 2. whose term matches prevLogTerm (§5.3) - 3.
+If an existing entry conflicts with a new one (same index but different terms), delete the existing entry and all that follow it (§5.3) - 4.
+Append any new entries not already in the log - If leaderCommit > commitIndex, set commitIndex = 5. min(leaderCommit, last log index)

 Figure 2: A condensed summary of the Raft consensus algorithm (excluding membership changes and log compaction).
 The server behavior in the upper-left box is described as a set of rules that trigger independently and repeatedly.
 Section numbers such as §5.2 indicate where particular features are discussed.
-A formal specification [32] describes the algorithm more precisely.
+A formal specification [33] describes the algorithm more precisely.

-come disconnected from the other servers, in which case a new leader is elected.
+a new leader is elected.